-Return to your hotel where your guide will let you know what time to meet for this evening's dinner cruise.
-Transfer from the hotel to your boat and take a leisurely 1-hour dinner cruise on Tokyo Bay for some excellent city vistas.
+Return to the hotel to freshen up.
+Later, transfer from the hotel to your boat and take a leisurely farewell dinner cruise on Tokyo Bay for some excellent city vistas.

+Please note that you will be on your feet for 4-5 hours during your touring in Tokyo.
 You will need to get on and off your boat this evening without assistance.

-Tokyo Skytree - The tallest structure in Japan, Tokyo Skytree is predominantly a television and radio broadcast tower and is earthquake-resistant.
+Tokyo Skytree - The tallest structure in Japan, the earthquake-resistant Tokyo Skytree is predominantly a television and radio broadcast tower.
+It offers wonderful views over the vast metropolis of Tokyo.

-Asakusa - Asakusa is the centre of Tokyo's Shitamachi (Old Town) District, with its traditional craft shops and street food stalls here Asakusa retains the atmosphere of an older Tokyo.
+Asakusa - Asakusa is the centre of Tokyo's Shitamachi (Old Town) District, where you can get a glimpse of historic Tokyo.

 Sensoji Temple - Sensoji Temple is an ancient Buddhist Temple and the oldest in Tokyo.
 The temple was originally founded in the 7th century.
-The temple adorns an image of the Buddhist Goddess Kannon, who was said to have been rescued by two fishermen from the Sumida River in Tokyo.
+The temple is adorned by an image of the Buddhist Goddess Kannon, who was said to have been rescued by two fishermen from the nearby Sumida River.